osmosis-labs/docs/docs/osmosis-core/modules/gamm/README.md

 #### Joining Pool

-When joining a pool without swapping - with `JoinPool`, a user can provide the maximum amount of tokens `TokenInMaxs' they're willing to deposit.
+When joining a pool without swapping - with `JoinPool`, a user can provide the maximum amount of tokens `TokenInMaxs` they're willing to deposit.
 This argument must contain all the denominations from the pool or no tokens at all, otherwise, the tx will be aborted.
 If `TokenInMaxs` contains no tokens, the calculations are done based on the user's balance as the only constraint.